Vladimir-csp/uwsm/README.md

 [documentation](https://systemd.io/DESKTOP_ENVIRONMENTS/#pre-defined-systemd-units)
-recommends launching apps as their own units (scopes or services). `app.slice` would be the default destination, `background.slice` and `session.slice` are available for low-priority non-interactive tasks and high-prioirity responsiveness-aware tasks respectively, (see `man systemd.special`)
+recommends launching apps as their own units (scopes or services). `app.slice` would be the default destination, `background.slice` and `session.slice` are available for low-priority non-interactive tasks and high-priority responsiveness-aware tasks respectively, (see `man systemd.special`)

 `uwsm` provides a convenient way of handling this: special nested slices that